-CASA office hours are 8:00am to 5:00pm, Monday through Friday.
+CASA business hours are 9:00am to 5:00pm, Monday through Thursday and 9:00am to 4:00pm on Friday.
 Phones are to be covered during normal operating hours, including lunch, when possible.
-Staff members will arrange their regularly scheduled work hours and lunch break with the Executive Director to ensure maximum coverage of the office(s) during regular business hours.
+Staff members will cooperatively arrange their regularly scheduled work hours and lunch breaks to ensure maximum coverage of the office(s) during regular business hours.
+Individual scheduling of employees may extend beyond business hours to meet the needs of the organization and to establish a 40-hour work week for each employee.